6 Facts You Need to Know About Starting Your Own Consulting Business

 There's no easy way to get through tough situations, but the best preparation is simply to expect it and to be ready for it.

 If you aspire to be a consultant, I applaud you and encourage you.
-I've been down that path, learned valuable lessons and lived to talk about it.
+I've been down that path, learned valuable lessons and lived to tell about it.

 As awesome as it is, there's nothing easy about consulting.
 Now you know the facts.
 So, roll up your sleeves, grit your teeth, keep your eye on the goal and be the best consultant you're capable of being.